ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 In this file we can see that there is a "HELP" comment which describes what the metric is, and we have a "TYPE" which can be one of four metric-types:
 - Counter: how many times X happened (exceptions)
 - Gauge: what is the current value of X now ? (disk usage, cpu etc)
-- Histogram: how long or how big ?
+- Histogram: how long or how big?
 - Summary: similar to histogram it monitors request durations and response sizes.